Plug-in API for AP Essentials Connect

 If your plug-in is not signed, you will get an error message

-5. In Kofax AP Essentials Admin Center, navigate to the customer you would like to activate the plug-in for and choose XML locally as the target system.
+- In Tungsten AP Essentials Admin Center, navigate to the customer you would like to activate the plug-in for and choose XML locally as the target system.

-7. In Kofax AP Essentials Connect run the configuration wizard.
+- In AP Essentials Connect run the configuration wizard.
 When prompted to allow usage of the new plug-in accept the usage and finalize the configuration wizard.

 Plug-in configuration